elusivecodes/FyreColor/README.md

 **Contrast**

-Calculate the contrast between this and another Color.
+Calculate the contrast between this and another *Color*.

 - `$other` is a *Color*.